 or192.168.0.1

-, but refer to your router’s manual if unsure. - Once logged in, navigate to the “Network” or “LAN/WAN” settings section.
+, but check your router’s manual if you’re not sure. - Once logged in, go to the “Network” or “LAN/WAN” settings area.

-- Look for options such as “Link Speed”, “Auto-Negotiation”, or “Connection Speed”.
-Ensure that these are set to the highest available speed, usually indicated as “1000Mbps” or “1Gbps”.
-If it’s set to “Auto”, the router should automatically choose the fastest speed, but sometimes manual selection is more reliable.
+- Find settings like “Link Speed”, “Auto-Negotiation”, or “Connection Speed”.
+Make sure these are set to the highest speed, often shown as “1000Mbps” or “1Gbps”.
+If it’s on “Auto”, the router should pick the fastest speed, but sometimes choosing manually is better.

-- Save any changes made and then restart your router to ensure the new settings are applied.
+- Save any changes and restart your router to apply the new settings.

-While inside your router settings, it’s also a good opportunity to check for firmware updates.
-Manufacturers often release updates to improve performance, fix bugs, or enhance security.
+Although you’re in your router settings, it’s also a good time to look for firmware updates.
+These updates can improve performance, fix issues, or boost security.

 Related resource: Ethernet Not Working in Windows 11 (Fix)

-Your computer’s network card, often known as the Ethernet or LAN adapter, has its own settings that can influence connection speeds.
-Incorrectly configured settings (particularly the Auto-Negotiation setting) can prevent the card from communicating at the highest possible speed.
+Your computer’s network card, also known as the Ethernet or LAN adapter, has settings that can affect your connection speed.
+Wrong settings (especially the Auto-Negotiation setting) can stop the card from working at the highest speed.

-- Access the Network Connections Panel: Right-click on the “Start” button, select “Network Connections” or “Network and Sharing Center”, and then choose “Change adapter settings” on the sidebar.
+- Get to the Network Connections Panel: Right-click on the “Start” button, select “Network Connections” or “Network and Sharing Center”, and then pick “Change adapter settings” on the sidebar.

-- Right-click on your active Ethernet connection and select “Properties”.
+- Right-click on your active Ethernet connection and choose “Properties”.

-- Click on the “Configure” button or something similar, depending on your operating system.
+- Click on the “Configure” button or something similar, depending on your system.

-- In the property list, find “Speed & Duplex” or a similar naming convention.
+- In the property list, find “Speed & Duplex” or something similar.

-- The default setting is usually “Auto-Negotiation”.
-However, if it’s set to anything lower than the expected speed, like “100Mbps Full Duplex”, that’s likely the culprit.
-Change the value to “1.0 Gbps Full Duplex” or the highest available setting.
+- The usual setting is “Auto-Negotiation”.
+If it’s set to something lower like “100Mbps Full Duplex”, that’s probably the issue.
+Change it to “1.0 Gbps Full Duplex” or the highest setting available.

-- Click “OK” to save the changes, then restart your computer to ensure the new settings take effect.
+- Click “OK” to save the changes, then restart your computer to make sure the new settings work.

 Other concern: File Transfer Speed Very Slow or Drops to Zero in Windows 11